Generic Name: pramoxine (pra-MOX-een)

 - Apply Prax lotion to the affected area as directed by your doctor or on the package labeling.

-- For cleansing the anal or genital area, spread Prax lotion on a cotton ball or tissue and wipe the affected area.
+- If you are using Prax lotion to cleanse the anal or genital area, spread the medicine on a cotton ball or tissue and wipe the affected area.